 For the past decade or so, as summer approaches and I start to visualize what the season will look like — where to go on vacation, what to wear, and how to manage my hair in the heat — I always contemplate whether or not to get a perm.
 Yet, every beauty editor I consulted with over the years all had a visceral reaction to the thought of me getting one, and categorically persuaded me against it.
-But my beach-minded self has always wondered what my hair would look like wavy and loosely textured without the need for salt from an ocean plunge or hot tools and styling product.
-It’s been a lingering thought for some time now, and with the support of TZR’s deputy beauty editor Hannah Baxter, I decided that this summer was the summer to get the beach wave hair I’ve always desired.
+But my beach-minded self has always wondered what my hair would look like wavy and loosely textured without the need for salt from an ocean plunge or hot tools and styling products.
+It’s been a lingering thought for years, and with the support of TZR’s deputy beauty editor Hannah Baxter, I finally took the plunge last summer and got my first perm in over 20 years.

 Now hear me out.
-I know that at first sound of the word “perm” conjures up references to the ‘80s when tightly coiled ringlets, aka the spiral perm, gained popularity and countless hours sitting at the salon with funky smelling formula seeping into one’s hair.
+I know at first sound of the word “perm” conjures up images of tightly coiled ringlets from the ‘80s, aka the spiral perm, and countless hours sitting at the salon with funky smelling formula seeping into one’s hair.
 I know — I had this done multiple times, starting from the tender age of six.
 But to my surprise, and relief, I discovered that perms have come a long way since the days of my poodle-like mane.

 The specific look I requested was the Beach Wave Wrap, which combines straight and wavy textures to create tousled waves, and can be customized to your liking.
 It’s not a one-size fits all technique, but instead one where you can work with the stylist to specify the tightness of how much hair per wave.